AustinOwens/robodog/README.md

 #### Step 4 (optional) - Start local branches for development
 By default, all repos will be in a detached state that matches the revision as specified in the manifest file.

-To checkout or create a new a local branch for development for all repos, issue the following command:
+You can use git how you would expect in all repos that have been downloaded.
+Due to the number of repos that may be checked out, repo offers a convenient command to checkout or create a new a local branch for development for all repos:
 ```
 repo start --all <branch_name>
 ```